 Exiting the gorge

-At the 6km mark you’ll emerge from the forest and begin the climb out of the gorge.
+At around the 4.6km mark you’ll emerge from the forest and begin the climb out of the gorge.
 It’s on a steep zig zag path which has both rope and chain running along the whole length of the climb.

 The path is rocky but not difficult and it’s just 300m before you reach the top of the first (and longest) climb.